German soccer club FC St. Pauli symbol listed on UK counterterrorism guide | DW | 18.01.2020

 Read more: Who's who in Hamburg's G20 protests

-The 24-page document that was presented in public sector briefings last summer was uncovered by British newspaper The Guardian and also noted Greenpeace, Stop the Badger Cull and Extinction Rebellion as possible terror threats, along with images of a swastika, emblems representing jihadi groups and the National Front.
+The 24-page document, which was presented in public sector briefings last summer, was uncovered by British newspaper The Guardian.
+It also noted Greenpeace, Stop the Badger Cull and Extinction Rebellion as possible terror threats, along with images of a swastika and emblems representing jihadi groups and the National Front.

-St. Pauli's official Twitter account acknowledged the 27-year-old's encouraging words by saying: "Well said, James.
+St. Pauli's official Twitter account acknowledged the 27-year-old's encouraging words by saying: "Well said, James Lawrence!
 Nothing for us to add really, apart from lots of love for James perhaps."

 People around the world are realizing how hip the Hanseatic city on the River Elbe is.
 It ranks high on numerous lists, as a lively metropolis by day and a great place to party at night.
 (03.01.2018)